-BAUDETTE RIVER mouth upstream to State Highway 11 bridge (Lake of the Woods) Northern pike, lake sturgeon, sauger, and walleye: see Lake of the Woods, pages 60-61.
-BEAVER CREEK, East (Houston) Trout: all from 12-16" must be immediately released on the entire stream (Beaver Creek Valley State Park).
-See page 25 for special angling seasons within the boundaries of Beaver Creek Valley State Park.
+B BEAVER CREEK, East (Houston) Trout: all from 12-16" must be immediately released on the entire stream (Beaver Creek Valley State Park).
+See page 33 for special angling seasons within the boundaries of Beaver Creek Valley State Park.

 BELLE CREEK (Goodhue) Trout: catch-and-release on a 7.3 mile posted section from the confluence with the Cannon River upstream to Highway 19.